baikeshen/RoboND-DeepLearning-Project/writeup.md

 ##### FCN: 1X1 Convoluational layer

-Once done with the encoder blocks, output is then passed as input onto a convolutional 1x1 layer.
-A 1x1 convolution is essentially convolving with a set of filters of dimensions:
+Once done with the encoder bloc Shallow Model 2 with 1X1 convolutionsks, output is then passed as input onto a convolutional 1x1 layer.
+A 1x1 convolution is essentially convolving with a set of filters of dimensions, including filter_size (HxWxD), stride and padding.

-1x1xfilter_size (HxWxD)
-stride = 1, and
-zero (same) padding.

 in TensorFlow, the output shape of a convolutional layer is a 4D tensor.
 However, when we wish to feed the output of a convolutional layer into a fully connected layer, we flatten it into a 2D tensor.
 This results in the loss of spatial information, because no information about the location of the pixels is preserved.
 This could be avoided by using 1X1 Fully Convolution layer.